-Thank you for the opportunity to share my support for HB 3390.
+Thank you for the opportunity to share my support for HB 2005 and SB454.
 I am a senior physician at Kaiser Permanente Sunnyside Hospital, an Adjunct Associate Professor in the Department of Community Health at Portland State University, and I also serve on the Board of Advisors of Oregon Physicians for Social Responsibility.
+I am also the father of a 14 month old girl, and thus concerned about her exposure to infectious diseases.
 Since I cannot be at this week's hearing in person, I am submitting this testimony in writing on behalf of myself and Oregon Physicians for Social Responsibility.

 The flu hit hard and fast this year, and expert advice on how to avoid and manage it was everywhere.
 One consistent recommendation - a plea, really - was for sick people to stay away from others to prevent contagion.
 In other words, don't go to work or school sick, because when people don't, contagion decreases and everyone stays healthier.

-Yet, 48% of private-sector workers in Oregon don't earn a single day of paid sick time while they work.
-Nationally, eight in 10 lowwage workers - those least able to afford lost pay - lack paid sick days.
+Yet, 47% of private-sector workers in Oregon don't earn a single day of paid sick time while they work.
+Nationally, eight in 10 low-wage workers - those least able to afford lost pay - lack paid sick days.
 This forces too many of our friends and neighbors to make an impossible choice that affects all of us: work sick and spread illness or stay home and lose income, or a job that they can't get by without, and with that possibly their health insurance.

 Thinking back to the H1N1 epidemic in 2009, the Institute for Women's Policy Research calculated that nearly eight million Americans went to work while infected that year, spreading the virus to another seven million of their co-workers.
 Seven million people who couldn't stay healthy because contagious co-workers - who should have been home - infected them.